oceanprotocol/ocean.py/README.md

 ### Simple Flow

-This stripped-down flow shows the essence of Ocean.
-Just downloading, no metadata.
+This stripped-down flow shows the essence of Ocean: simply creating a datatoken.

 [Go to simple flow](READMEs/datatokens-flow.md)